nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `filter t/CS3230`  will find all persons with the module CS3230

+### Undo a command : `undo`

+Undoes the most recent command.

+Format: `undo`

+Examples:
+- After deleting a contact at index 5, `undo` will reverse the delete command and bring the contact back at index 5.

+### Redo a command : `redo`

+Restores most recent command that was undone using `undo`.

+Format: `redo`

+Examples:
+- After editing a contact's name at index 3 from `George` to `Adam` and using `undo` to reverse the contact's name back to `George`, using `redo` will restore the contact's name back to `Adam`.

 ### Exiting the program : `exit`

 Exits the program.